wandb/docs/docs/guides/launch/walkthrough.md

 Next, we will add the newly created launch job to a launch queue.

 :::tip
-There are numerous ways to create launch job.
-To learn more about all the ways you can create a launch job, see the Create and deploy jobs section.[LINK]
+There are numerous ways to create a launch job.
+See the [Create a launch job](./create-launch-job.md) page to learn more about the different ways you can create a launch job,.
 :::

 ## Add your launch job to a queue